Troy Carter and Suzy Ryoo’s music tech startup Q&A launches software group, Venice Innovation Labs – TechCrunch

 Q&A, a startup developing tech for the music industry co-founded by industry insiders Troy Carter (Lady Gaga’s first manager) and Suzy Ryoo (Carter’s longtime collaborator), has launched a new suite of software products through a division called Venice Innovation Labs.

-The new tools are designed to help record labels beta test songs, manage artists, and distribute music easily and efficiently, the company said in a statement.
+The new tools are designed to help record labels beta test songs, manage artists and distribute music easily and efficiently, the company said in a statement.

 The first releases from the new division are StreamRate, which provides sentiment analysis of new songs before they’re released; and Venice For Labels, which tracks splits and payments among different artists, manages and monitors music distribution, and helps labels keep track of their rosters.

-The company is also providing a human touch through a strategic marketing and advisory “Premium Services” team led by Ray Kurzeka in North America and Matt Ott in the UK.
+The company is also providing a human touch through a strategic marketing and advisory “Premium Services” team led by Ray Kurzeka in North America and Matt Ott in the U.K.

 “Technology is rapidly changing the way music is consumed, yet our industry’s infrastructure remains underserved.
 We’ve been quietly building beautiful and intuitive tools that labels will love, as well as services that move the needle.
-Our vision is to create an authentic community to empower brilliant artists and the labels that support them daily,” said Suzy Ryoo, President of Q&A.
+Our vision is to create an authentic community to empower brilliant artists and the labels that support them daily,” said Suzy Ryoo, president of Q&A.